 Along with being able to recognize errors in written materials, proofreaders must be able to correctly mark the documents for corrections.
 Some proofreading firms will have their proofreaders correct the documents while the writer reads the work out loud.
 Sometimes proofreaders will need to correct the same document numerous times.
 The job is not complete until the document is error-free.

 Other aspects of proofreading involve measuring the spacing and margins to ensure they meet the criteria of the publication before the work is sent through to printing.
 Proofreaders that work for newspapers and magazines may also be responsible for the positioning of headlines, articles, and photos.

 Proofreaders must be able to work closely with writers and other proofreaders to ensure every word and paragraph is formatted correctly and free of errors before it is sent to the next step of publication.

 Would you make a good proofreader?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 Proofreaders work behind the scenes for publications.
 They are a part of a team within the workplace with other proofreaders, writers, copy editors, and an editor in chief.
 Most proofreaders work under a supervisor or manager in the office.

-There are many different workplaces that proofreaders can enter.
-Each of these workplaces varies depending on the field the applicant chooses to enter.
-Some proofreaders work from the comfort of their favorite coffee shop while others work in a bustling national newspaper or magazine office proofreading hundreds of articles per week and arranging pages for multiple publications.
+There are a variety of places that proofreaders can work from.
+Some proofreaders work from the comfort of their favourite coffee shop, while others work for a bustling national newspaper or magazine office, proofreading hundreds of articles per week.